ugorji/go/codec/codecgen/README.md

 **Limitations**

-codecgen doesn't support the following:
+codecgen caveats:

 - Canonical option.
-  This has not been implemented.
+  If Canonical=true, codecgen'ed code will delegate encoding maps to reflection-based code.
 - MissingFielder implementation.
-  If a type implements MissingFielder, it is completely ignored by codecgen.
+  If a type implements MissingFielder, a Selfer is not generated (with a warning message).
-- CheckCircularReference.
+- CheckCircularRef.
-  When encoding, if a circular reference is encountered, it will cause a stack overflow.
+  When encoding a struct, a circular reference can lead to a stack overflow.
-  Only use codecgen on types that you know do have circular references.
+  If CheckCircularRef=true, codecgen'ed code will delegate encoding structs to reflection-based code.

 **More Information**

 Please see the [blog article](http://ugorji.net/blog/go-codecgen) for more information on how to use the tool.